How do interest rates affect stocks?

 Rising interest rates tend to result in stocks falling in value because of lower future earnings.
 A higher inflation rate leads to higher interest rates, adversely impacting the stock market.
 When interest rates rise, stock investors tend to be less bullish on stocks because the value of future earnings will be less attractive to bonds.

 Why are growth stocks more sensitive to interest rates?

-Growth stocks will be discounted with rising interest rates since they have longer-term cash flow horizons than value stocks.
+When long-term interest rates rise, this will result in growth stocks being heavily discounted since they have longer-term cash flow horizons than value stocks.
 As a result, growth stocks appear less valuable, all things being equal.
-Higher interest favors value stocks, at least from a relative perspective.
+Rising interest favors value stocks and hurts growth stocks, at least from a relative perspective.

 Why do technology stocks fall when interest rates rise?

 Most technology stocks are growth stocks with high price-to-earnings ratios and low dividend payouts.
-Since higher interest rates slow down Technology stock’s corporate business cash flows, this leads to the slowing of reinvestment in research and development and innovation projects and hence future growth projections.
+Since higher interest rates slow corporate business cash flows, this can lead to a decline in reinvestment in research and development and innovation projects, lowering future growth projections.

 Is it all about interest rates?